-- 59. The conflict of interest guidelines for council votes, as outlined in the Municipal Government Act, shall also apply to Convention resolution votes for all delegates.
-It is incumbent upon each delegate to adhere to these guidelines. - 60.
-Voting may, at the discretion of the Resolutions Session Chair, be by: - a. electronic device; - b. a show of hands of eligible voters; or - c. paper ballot. - 61.
+- 64. Elected Representatives in attendance whose municipalities are Regular Members of ABmunis in good standing are eligible to vote during the resolution session. - 65.
+The conflict of interest guidelines for council votes, as outlined in the Municipal Government Act, shall also apply to Convention resolution votes for all delegates.
+It is incumbent upon each delegate to adhere to these guidelines. - 66.
+Voting may, at the discretion of the Resolutions Session Chair, be by: - a. electronic device: - b. a show of hands of eligible voters; or - c. paper ballot. - 67.
 The number of votes necessary for any resolution to pass is a simple majority of votes cast for that resolution (50% plus one vote).